Central Michigan hosts Sullinger and Kent State - WTOP News

 BOTTOM LINE: Kent State visits the Central Michigan Chippewas after Jalen Sullinger scored 21 points in Kent State’s 89-75 loss to the Toledo Rockets.

-The Golden Flashes are 1-2 in MAC play.
-Kent State is 0-1 in games decided by less than 4 points.
+Central Michigan’s average of 6.4 made 3-pointers per game is 1.7 fewer made shots on average than the 8.1 per game Kent State gives up.
+Kent State averages 79.0 points per game, 4.5 more than the 74.5 Central Michigan gives up to opponents.

-Central Michigan averages 66.7 points per game, 6.9 fewer points than the 73.6 Kent State allows.
-Kent State averages 79.0 points per game, 4.5 more than the 74.5 Central Michigan allows.
+The Chippewas and Golden Flashes face off Saturday for the first time in conference play this season.

 TOP PERFORMERS: Anthony Pritchard is averaging 13.5 points, 4.6 assists and 1.9 steals for the Chippewas.
-Brian Taylor is averaging 13.9 points over the last 10 games for Central Michigan.
+Derrick Butler is averaging 1.6 made 3-pointers over the last 10 games for Central Michigan.

-Chris Payton is scoring 15.1 points per game with 8.4 rebounds and 1.8 assists for the Golden Flashes.
-Sullinger is averaging 13.9 points over the last 10 games for Kent State.
+Payton is shooting 51.4% and averaging 15.1 points for the Golden Flashes.
+Sullinger is averaging 1.9 made 3-pointers over the last 10 games for Kent State.

 LAST 10 GAMES: Chippewas: 5-5, averaging 67.2 points, 33.3 rebounds, 12.1 assists, 6.3 steals and 2.8 blocks per game while shooting 42.4% from the field.
 Their opponents have averaged 74.2 points per game.